githubpartners/microsoft-learn/github/analyze-code-using-codeql/includes/9-summary.md

-You are a senior developer at a start-up company specializing in health care software.
-Now you understand the various code scanning configuration options.

 You learned about integrating with code scanning, setting up code scanning with GitHub Actions, using the CodeQL command-line interface (CLI), and understanding what hardware resources to use with CodeQL.

 ## References